hlissner/lb6-actions/actions/Time In.lbaction/README.md

 # Time in...

 A quick wibbly wobbly, timey whimey way to look up what time it is anywhere in the world.
-Feed it an address, a country, a city--whatever.
+Feed it an address, postal code, country and/or city name--whatever.

-Keeps a history of locations you've looked up and suggests them as you type.
+It keeps a history of locations you've looked up and suggests them as you type.

 ![](img/01.png)
 ![](img/02.png)